 years ago, Atlanta native Kevin Gillespie returned home from a stint in

-Oregon to work under Michael Tuohy at Woodfire Grill
+Oregon to work under Michael Tuohy at Woodfire Grill.
+Then last year,

 his mentor took off for California and Gillespie was tapped to take